How does an end of unit assessment work?

 What is the difference between Mastery and Grading?

-Mastery is the proficiency achieved by the student after going through an entire learning workflow (all the question items regardless of type) of a concept.
-Mastery can also be determined in a concept during the Initial Diagnostic based on student's ...
+Mastery is the proficiency achieved by the student after going through an entire learning workflow (all the question items, regardless of type) of a concept.
+Mastery can also be determined in a concept during the Initial Diagnostic based on the ...

 How do benchmark targets work?